Kendricke95/alx-zero_day/0x01-emacs/README.md

-Description file for the readme based on emacs
+#Description file for the readme based on emacs
+#Emacs exercise
+This directory contains exercises/projects completed for learning about emacs